navsin-code/PreSynthDepth-AI/README.md

 4)**Visualize the data**(`diagrams.py`):With help of parser visualize how different AI value is from calculated value\
 Command:`python diagrams.py`\
 Steps:\
-1.Ensure verilog file is in the same directory 2.Update the calclated value manually into code
+1.Ensure verilog file is in the same directory\
+2.Update the calclated value manually into code\
+3.Ensure `rf_logic_depth_model.joblib` is in the same directory or update its path.\
-3.Two graphs of Feature Importance and Prediction Accuracy will appear.
+4.Two graphs of Feature Importance and Prediction Accuracy will appear.

 ## Additional Information
 1)Limitations: The current model is optimized for depths 0–3.
 For depths 4–5, it under-predicts as 3, indicating a need for an expanded dataset\